Is Juniper A Hardwood? (How hard is Juniper?)

 But there’s more to know about the hardness of Juniper.

-In this article, we’ll widely explore is Juniper a hardwood, how hard Juniper wood is, characteristics of Juniper wood with its pros and cons.
+In this article, I’ll widely explore is Juniper a hardwood, how hard Juniper wood is, characteristics of Juniper wood with its pros and cons.

 Furthermore, I’ll answer some frequently asked questions as well.